Our Board of Directors 2019-2020

 Jack Woodman (they/them) is the Chief Strategy and Quality Officer at Women’s College Hospital in Toronto, Canada.
 Jack holds a Doctor of Naturopathic Medicine, Masters of Health Science in health administration, Bachelor of Science in kinesiology and is a Certified Health Executive and Certified Professional in Healthcare Quality.
 They are privileged to work with the Trans Health Expansionpartnership of Rainbow Health Ontario, Sherbourne Health Centre, Women’s College Hospital and CAMH on system redesign to improve the quality of healthcare outcomes, experience, and access for trans and gender diverse populations across Ontario.
 They recently led the development of the first transition-related surgical program in a public hospital in Canada, which was launched in October 2017 at Women’s College Hospital.

-Treasurer – Michael Marshall MD (AB)
+President Elect – Michael Marshall MD (AB)

 Member at Large – Lee Allard (AB)